NoeBerdoz/Remediation-Cloud/documentationremediation.md

     No association ID's returned

-Do the following and then try again :
+-> do the following and then try again :

-    $ dpkg-reconfigure ntp
+    (Root) $ dpkg-reconfigure ntp

 You should see something like this :